 Bus torched in Ivory Coast as election tensions run high

-Protesters in Ivory Coast set fire to a bus in the commercial capital Abidjan on Friday after deadly protests earlier in the week against the president's decision to seek a third term.
-At least five people have been killed during demonstrations in recent days, with tensions running high since President Alassane Ouattara announced last week he would run in the Oct.
-31 vote.
+Protesters in Ivory Coast set fire to a bus in Abidjan on Friday after deadly protests earlier in the week against the president's decision to seek a third term, and organizers elsewhere vowed further action against his bid to stand again.
+At least five people have been killed during demonstrations in recent days, with tensions running high since President Alassane Ouattara announced last week he would run for re-election on Oct.
+31.

-Opponents said the move violates a constitutional two-term limit.
-In Abidjan's Yopoupon district smoke drifted from the blackened shell of a passenger bus that had been set alight.
+Opponents say the move violates a constitutional two-term limit and jeopardizes the tenuous stability achieved since Ouattara's first election win in 2010 sparked a brief civil war.
+On Friday, the remnants of tyre barricades smoldered in the opposition stronghold of Bonoua, as residents gathered in the rubble of the town's police station that was torched by protesters the previous day after one of them was shot dead.

-"Youths attacked the bus by throwing stones and burned it this morning," roadside trader Benedicte Yomakan told Reuters, saying the protesters had been trying to block the road.
-A police spokesman declined comment on the incident or whether there had been any casualties.
+A column of police reinforcements arrived in Bonoua on Thursday night to restore order after the crowd clashed with police who used tear gas and live bullets, witnesses said.
+"We're going to march until October, tomorrow we will keep on marching," said local youth leader Frederik N'Ta N'Chou, to cheers from the crowd.
+"We don't have weapons but we have stones."

-By midday the protest had died down and traffic was flowing normally under the supervision of a police patrol.
-Other districts of Abidjan were calm.
+On Thursday, police confirmed one protester had died in Bonoua but gave no further details.
 Opposition groups insist the president must stand down after serving two terms, in accordance with the law, but Ouattara says the new constitution, adopted in 2016, acted as a reset button, allowing him to run again.

-The race was expected to be hotly contested even before Ouattara announced his candidacy.
-The vote is seen as a test of stability for a country still recovering from a brief civil war following his first election win in 2010.
+While Bonoua and other protest hotspots were mostly calm on Friday, a small protest in Yopougon, a district of the commercial capital Abidjan, saw a passenger bus set on fire in the early hours.
+By midday, traffic was flowing normally under the supervision of a police patrol.
+A police spokesman declined to comment on the incident or whether there had been any casualties.

 - READ MORE ON: